Urticaria or hives

 Cause of Hives

 All patients with new onset urticaria have by definition "acute urticaria".
-If the urticaria lasts longer than 6 weeks, it is called "chronic urticaria".
+If the urticaria lasts longer than six weeks, it is called "chronic urticaria".
 About 20-30% of acute cases go on to chronic, but it is impossible to know at the outset which.
-Fifty percent of cases of chronic urticaria will be gone in 1 year.
-80% will resolve in 5 years.
+Fifty percent of cases of chronic urticaria will be gone in one year.
+80% will resolve in five years.

 Other Key Points

-You may get red lines where you scratch.
+Red lines where scratched.
 This is called dermatographism.

 RegionalDerm